-If a report of domestic violence, dating violence, sexual assault or stalking is reported to the College, the below are the procedures that the College will follow as well as a statement of the standard of evidence that will be used during any judicial hearing on campus arising from such a report:
+If a report of domestic violence, dating violence, sexual assault or stalking is reported to the law school, the below are the procedures that the law school will follow as well as a statement of the standard of evidence that will be used during any judicial hearing on campus arising from such a report:

-Incident Being Procedure College Will Follow Evidentiary Standard

-Reported: Sexual Assault 1.
-Depending on when reported Sexual assault cases are

-(immediate vs delayed report), College referred to the Title IX

-will provide complainant with Coordinator and are

-information on how to access medical adjudicated using the

-care preponderance of the

-2. College will assess immediate safety need of complainant evidence standard

-3. College will assist complainant with

-contacting local police if complainant

-requests AND complainant provided

-with contact information for local

-police department

-4. College will provide complainant with

-referrals to on and off campus mental

-health providers

-5. College will assess need to implement

-interim or long-term protective

-measures, change in class schedule,

-"No Contact" directive between both

-parties

-6. College will provide a "No trespass"

-directive to accused party if deemed

-appropriate

-7. College will provide information on

-how to apply for Protective Order

-8. College will provide a copy of the

-Sexual Misconduct Policy to

-complainant and inform the

-complainant regarding timeframes for

-inquiry, investigation and resolution

-9. College will inform the complainant of

-the outcome of the investigation,

-whether or not the accused will be

-administratively charged and what the

-outcome of the hearing is

-10. College will enforce the anti-

-retaliation policy and take immediate

-and separate action against parties

-that retaliate against a person for

-complaining of sex-based

-discrimination or for assisting in the

-investigation
+Incident Being Procedure Law School Will Follow Evidentiary Standard Reported: Being Depending on when reported (immediate vs delayed report), law school will provide complainant with information on how to access medical care.
+Law school will assess immediate safety need of complainant.
+Law school will assist complainant with contacting local police if complainant requests AND complainant provided with contact information for local police department.
+Law school will provide complainant with referrals to on and off-campus mental health providers.
+Law school will assess need to implement interim or long-term protective measures, change in class schedule, "No Contact" directive between both parties.
+Law school will provide a "No trespass" directive to accused party if deemed appropriate.
+Law school will provide information on how to apply for Protective Order Law school will provide a copy of the Sexual Misconduct Policy to complainant and inform the complainant regarding timeframes for inquiry, investigation, and resolution.
+Law school will provide notice of allegations and investigation to respondent with a copy of the Sexual Misconduct Policy and inform the respondent regarding timeframes for inquiry, investigation, and resolution.
+Law school will conduct a thorough and reliable investigation into the allegations, in accordance with Equal Opportunity, Harassment, Nondiscrimination, and Non-Academic Misconduct policy and procedures in effect at the time of the allegations.
+Law school will inform the complainant of the -